sambitnayak/kubernetes.github.io/docs/concepts/abstractions/pod.md

 ## Working with Pods

 You'll rarely create individual Pods directly in Kubernetes--even singleton Pods.
 This is because Pods are designed as relatively ephemeral, disposable entities.
-When a Pod gets created (directly by you, or indirectly by a Controller), it is scheduled to run on a Node in your your cluster.
+When a Pod gets created (directly by you, or indirectly by a Controller), it is scheduled to run on a Node in your cluster.
 The Pod remains on that Node until the process is terminated, the pod object is deleted, or the pod is *evicted* for lack of resources, or the Node fails.

 > Note: Restarting a container in a Pod should not be confused with restarting the Pod.
 The Pod itself does not run, but is an environment the containers run in and persists until it is deleted.